mk-fg/magnus/README.rst

   For color curve parameters see magnus_pixbuf_proc.c file.

-- Freeze-split mode (to compare zoomed images):
+- Freeze-split mode (to compare zoomed images side-by-side):

   - Win-Alt-f: freeze-toggle what's currently under cursor in half of the window
   - Win-Alt-Ctrl-f: same as freeze-toggle above, but with 2s delay (-d/--freeze-key-delay option)

+  Delay can be useful to capture snapshot when keyboard will be grabbed by something else.

 Functionality for all these keys is also available via dropdowns/buttons in window header bar.